adobe/experience-platform-dsw-reference/bootstrap/README.md

        priv_key_filename: []

 ### Application cookies workflow
-Login to platform UI - `https://platform.adobe.com`.
-Open the Javascript console and get the `ims-user-token` value from the Application cookies.
+Login to Adobe Experience Platform UI - (https://platform.adobe.com).
+Open the JavaScript console and get the `ims-user-token` value from the Application cookies.

-Input this value to `ims_token: []`
+Input this value in ims_token in Platform section of the config.yaml

+`ims_token: Bearer []`

 ### Input the values for the Titles: